 The Confessor is both well known for her tendency to both uphold traditions and break them, depending on their suitability to her nature.
 Crowned with a pale silver-blonde head of hair with its customary silver streak from a widow's crest, she is perhaps as beautiful as she is deadly.
-Formerly having began her life as a child of a renowned ranger noble house and having become both a ranger herself and once wife to one of the highest of that order, she lost nearly all held dear only to turn and rebuild.
-Now somewhat content as a Confessor and member of the private militia of the Sunguard, she considers it her highest calling to heal where she once wreaked havoc upon command.
+Formerly having begun her life as a child of a renowned ranger noble house and having become both a ranger herself and once wife to one of the highest of that order, she lost nearly all held dear only to turn and rebuild.
+Now somewhat content as a Confessor and retired member of the Sunguard, she considers it her highest calling to follow in the footsteps of nature's wildest paths.
 Devout and stubborn like the trees of Eversong, the Matriarch has bound herself to the old nature magics while walking down the wild path of the druidic arts as a return full circle from her ranger roots.
-As changeable in mood as the sea from where her kin gain most of their long held wealth, she is entirely maternal in her essence and instinct.
+As changeable in mood as the sea from where her kin gain most of their long-held wealth, she is entirely maternal in her essence and instinct.

 90 HP(for Ancient of Lore) | Dice 1d80+40 (1d90+40 if below 25% health); or 1d45+25 for split heals (1d50+25 if below 25% health).

-Sunward and Oakvale Warder Cere'thien Blackwood may command an immense ancient believed long lost to the Sin'dorei, whom heals upon the battlefield through its millennia old wisdom and endurance.
-Half religious zealot, half avatar of nature itself, a druids of sorts is what the lady has become, with only a beginning to said path.
+Oakvale Warder Cere'thien Blackwood may command an immense ancient believed long lost to the Sin'dorei, who heals upon the battlefield through its millennia-old wisdom and endurance.
+Half religious zealot and half avatar of nature itself, a wild druid is what the lady has become.
 With her new power comes powerful allies, the ancients of the forest who have remained hidden for so long.
 In times of war, the Warders of Oakvale may summon upon the primal ancients of the forest.
-These are wise and powerful creatures whose presence are equally terrifying and awe inspiring.
+These are wise and powerful creatures whose presence are equally terrifying and awe-inspiring.

 The Oakvale Warder may choose one of the following in a Commander Mode battle.
 This replaces their normal troop choice.
 Note: If choosing an Ancient of Oakvale, they only have access to the Commander Points in the universal category of that player’s subunit.